Important information you could be misreading on the pet food label

-- Own all the plant or plants where their food is manufactured.
+- Own the plant or plants where their food is manufactured.

 - Practice strict quality-control measures.
 Just saying the food is good quality is not enough evidence.
 Examples of specific measures include certification of a manufacturer’s procedures (eg, Global Food Safety Initiative, Hazard Analysis and Critical Control Points, or American Feeding Industry Association); testing ingredients and end-products for nutrient content, pathogens, and aflatoxins; materials risk assessments; and supplier audits.

 - Employ at least 1 (hopefully more) full-time qualified nutritionist (appropriate qualifications are a PhD in animal nutrition or board-certification by the American College of Veterinary Nutrition or European College of Veterinary Comparative Nutrition).